markagreen/groundswell_indicators/flood risk/readme.md

 * rivers_sea_flood_very_low - is the UPRN located within a ‘high’ flood risk area as defined by the Environment Agency’s ‘risk of flooding from rivers and seas’ resource (0 = no, 1 = yes).
 * rivers_sea_flood_very_low - is the UPRN located within a ‘high’ flood risk area as defined by the Environment Agency’s ‘risk of flooding from rivers and seas’ resource (0 = no, 1 = yes).

 The R code to replicate the indicator can be openly accessed in this repo.
-It takes just under two hours to run on our local machine (CPU 3.00 GHZ, 32 GB RAM).
-The spatial join process is computationally intensive.
+One should run the file [flood_risk_indicator_uprn.R] to create the indicators (https://github.com/markagreen/groundswell_indicators/blob/main/flood%20risk/flood_risk_indicator_uprn.R).
+It takes just under two hours to run on our local machine (CPU 3.20 GHZ, 32 GB RAM).
+The spatial join process is computationally intensive and slow with a large dataset like UPRNs.
 Speed improvements could be gained through using [Topographic Identifiers](https://www.ordnancesurvey.co.uk/products/os-open-toid) (TOIDs) rather than UPRNs (then linking TOIDs to UPRNs), as well as simplifying the flood risk inputs.

 ## Examples of usage